pytest-dev/pyfakefs/README.md

 for information on other test scenarios, test customization and using convenience functions.

+## Features
+Apart from automatically mocking most file-system functions, pyfakefs provides some additional features:
+- mapping files and directories from the real file system into the fake filesystem
+- configuration and tracking of the file system size
+- pause and resume of patching to be able to use the real file system inside a test step
+- (limited) emulation of other OSes (Linux, macOS or Windows)
+- configuration to behave as if running as a non-root user while running under root

 ## Compatibility
 pyfakefs works with CPython 3.7 and above, on Linux, Windows and macOS, and